Personal Injury Case Results – Premises Liability

 Parker Scheer Settles Premises Liability Case; $150,000

-Our premises liability law firm, recently represented a plaintiff, a 27 year-old wife and mother of two young children, who was visiting her sister-in-law’s rented home with her family.
+Our premises liability law firm, recently represented a plaintiff, a 27-year-old wife, and mother of two young children, who was visiting her sister-in-law’s rented home with her family.
 During their visit, the plaintiff and her family used an exterior wooden stairway to gain access to the nearby lake for swimming and boating.
 When the plaintiff stepped on the first step of the stairway, the tread suddenly collapsed, causing injury to her foot.
 Her husband, who was nearby, assisted her to the car and drove her to a local hospital for emergency medical treatment.
+Trial report for this premises liability case

 Loss Of Consortium; Insurance Bad Faith; $1.25 Million